Mosaic crochet

 Mosaic crochet is a colorwork technique that uses two or more colors to create graphic patterns.
 Multicolored motifs are achieved by the strategic use of overlapping stitches in various colors.

-Unlike other colorwork techniques, such as tapestry crochet, mosaic crochet uses only one color per row.
-Overlaying colors of yarn form the pattern through specific placement of tall stitches, usually double crochets or treble crochet stitches...
+Unlike other colorwork techniques, such as tapestry crochet, mosaic crochet typically uses only one color per row.
+Overlaying colors of yarn form the pattern through specific placement of tall stitches, usually double crochets or treble crochet stitches.
+Single crochet stitches serve as the relief from tall stitches, making the design fully visible.

 History

 Mosaic crochet most likely evolved from earlier colorwork techniques, such as colorwork knitting.
 The motifs of inset and overlay crochet suggest influences from textile designs, sand mandalas and tile mosaic art.

 This type of colorwork crochet may have originated from mosaic knitting.
 This term was coined by Barbara Walker and used in her pattern book of the same title, published in 1976.
 The book features graphs, which would later be reinterpreted by crocheters and translated to crochet.

 One of the designers who helped popularize mosaic crochet was Lily Chin, whose instructional DVDs were popularized by the Interweave magazine.
 Since then many designers mastered this technique and have helped popularize the style through patterns and tutorials shared online.
+Notable designers include Alexis Sixel of Sixel Design, Erin Toews of Juniper and Oakes, and Abi of Get Yer Hook On.